raspberrypilearning/smart-assistant/en/step_3.md

 ## Example commands

-The classroom has two devices: a fan and a light.
+The room has two devices: a fan and a light.

 ![A fan and a light](images/classroom-devices.png)